A Whittle Index Approach to Minimizing Functions of Age of Information: Introduction

 In this work, we consider a setting similar to the one in \cite{kadota2016minimizing} and \cite{kadota2018scheduling}.
 We look at wireless broadcast network with $N$ sources generating real-time updates that need to be sent to a monitoring station.
 In any time-slot, only one source can attempt a transmission to the base station.
 Instead of weighted sum AoI, we are interested in minimizing the time-average of \textit{general non-decreasing cost functions} of AoI, summed over all sources.
 Examples of such functions include $f(x) = 2^{x}$, $f(x) = \log(x)$, $f(x) = \mathbbm{1}_{ \{x \geq 10 \} }$, etc. See Fig.\ref{figure:cost_ex} for examples.
 We develop a restless mutli-armed bandit formulation for the problem and use a Whittle Index based approach to find low complexity scheduling policies that have good performance.

-Closer to our work, scheduling to minimize functions of age has also been considered in \cite{tripathi2017age} and \cite{jhun2018age}.
+Scheduling to minimize functions of age has also been considered in \cite{tripathi2017age} and \cite{jhun2018age}.
 In \cite{tripathi2017age}, the authors deals with minimizing symmetric functions of age of sources over multiple orthogonal unreliable channels and show that simple greedy schemes are asymptotically optimal.
 In \cite{jhun2018age}, the authors formulate the general functions of age problem with reliable channels and develop a high complexity algorithm that achieves minimum age.
 They also derive a key structural property of the optimal policy in this setting - the optimal policy is always periodic.
 However, their approach does not extend to the setting with unreliable channels.
 In this work, we consider unreliable channels and also build upon results from \cite{jhun2018age} and \cite{hsu2017scheduling} to derive stronger structural properties for optimal policies.
 These properties hint at why the performance of the heuristic Whittle index policy may be close to optimal.
+Moreover, it has been shown recently that the Whittle policy is indeed asymptotically optimal for \textit{linear} functions of AoI \cite{maatouk2020optimality}.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:model}, we describe the general system model.
 In Section~\ref{sec:rmab}, we describe the equivalent restless multi-armed bandit formulation and discuss why we use the Whittle Index approach to solve the problem.
 In Section~\ref{sec:wrc}, we discuss the functions of age problem with reliable channels, develop the Whittle Index solution for this setting, and also prove key structural properties that an optimal policy must satisfy.
 In Section~\ref{sec:wurc}, we find the Whittle Index policy for the functions of age problem with unreliable channels.
+In Section~\ref{sec:sim}, we provide simulation results that verify our theoretical results.
+In Section~\ref{sec:appl}, we show that the problem of minimizing monitoring error for linear time-invariant systems when observing them over a wireless channel is equivalent to minimizing functions of AoI.
+We also show a similar result for monitoring symmetric Markov chains over a wireless channel.
+This shows the direct applicability of our Whittle framework to a large class of wireless monitoring problems.